Murderdolls

 Murderdolls was an American rock band formed in Hollywood, California in 2002.
 Its lineup consisted of core members Wednesday 13 and Joey Jordison while former touring members included Ben Graves, Acey Slade, Eric Griffin and Tripp Eisen.

 The band released two albums, the first in the form of Beyond the Valley of the Murderdolls which was released in 2002.
 Though the band had limited initial success in the United States, their album and singles charted well in Europe, the United Kingdom, Australia and Japan.
-Their second album, Women and Children Last, was released in August 2010.
+Their second album, Women and Children Last, was released on August 31, 2010.
 Wednesday 13 confirmed the band's split in an interview in July 2013.

 Characteristics

 The sound of the band is made up of their shared influences, which musically are punk rock and as well as from some of the 1970s hard rock acts (such as Kiss and Alice Cooper).
 The band also share a large interest in horror movies, from which they take most of their images and references.

 Lyrically, the group most often present themselves in a "tongue-in-cheek" manner, covering topics of necrophilia, grave robbing, cross-dressing, amongst other things.

 The Murderdolls are often described as "Mötley Crüe meets the Misfits" by critics and fans alike.